The first week your home is on the market, there are two fundamental metrics which we keep a close eye on:

 Our goal is to have between 5 – 10 showings, depending on the time of the year, the first week your home is on the market.
 If we don’t have at least 5 showings, we have a problem.
 Either the marketing/photography is wrong, or we’re not priced correctly.

 If this happens, we need to have an honest discussion about what needs to be fixed.
-After the first week, our goal is to have 3 – 4 showings per following week.
+After the first week, our goal is to have 3 – 4 showings per week, in the following weeks.
 Depending on the feedback we’re receiving at showings and the number of them, we may need to talk about reducing the price if we don’t have an offer after the first 2 weeks.

 The Marketing Stats

 The other metric we keep a close eye on is the marketing stats.
-We will send you these Wednesday mornings (first Wednesday is still processing).
+We will send you these Monday mornings.
 Our goal is to have at least 350 people view your listing.
 This means your home matches the search criteria they are looking for in a property.
 Anything less than 350 means not very many people are looking for a home like yours, and the potential buyer pool is small.

 If this is the case, we need to figure out how we can expand the number of people who might be interested in your home.
 Most people’s search is based on seven main criteria which they consider deal breakers: